microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 The Data Connect documentation shows you how to use PowerShell and the PAM UX to approve PAM requests.
 To approve using the PAM UX, visit the PAM interface in the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/PrivilegedAccess).
 The admin center provides an easy and user-friendly way to view and approve/deny/revoke PAM requests.
 You can find a link to it in the Microsoft Graph Data Connect add-in under **Settings** > **Services & Add-ins** > **Microsoft Graph Data Connect**.

 To approve a request, users need to follow the below:
-- When enabling MGDC, please be within the approver’s group
+- When enabling MGDC, please be within the approver’s group.
 - Users must have a Global Admin role.
 - Users must have an EXO license assigned.

-For more details please visit [this page](https://docs.microsoft.com/en-us/graph/data-connect-quickstart?tabs=Microsoft365&tutorial-step=1)
+For more details please visit [this page](https://docs.microsoft.com/en-us/graph/data-connect-quickstart?tabs=Microsoft365&tutorial-step=1).

 ## Can I have a second user to approve PAM requests?